-- Product – Anything that can satisfy a need of a consumer.
+- – Anything that can satisfy a need of a consumer.
 It can be a finished good, object, system, merchandise, or service that is made available to a market.
 Companies create, maintain, and support a product to continually provide benefits to or solve problems of specific customers and businesses.

 - Project – A unique endeavor with a start and end to accomplish a goal.
 It is a temporary setting or arrangement where a team composed of non-permanent members work together for a period of time along with other constraints and objectives.
 Companies initiate, plan, execute, control, monitor, and close projects so they can deliver change in an efficient and organized manner.